 Always follow these three Uber safety tips when you request a ride to make sure you’re getting into the right car with the right driver:

 Taxi Safety Tips – Before You Travel

 Here are some things you can do that will help with how to be safe in a taxi alone.

 1. Ask your hotel to book your taxi for you

 If you have a late-night or early morning flight, ask your hotel to book a ride for you rather than stepping out into the street and hailing a cab.

 Many hotels can also help with booking a taxi to pick you up from the airport when you arrive.
-This is especially useful if you’re visiting a new place/country, or if you know you’ll be arriving tired and jet-lagged with only half of your brain working!
+This is especially useful if you’re visiting a new place/country or if you know you’ll arrive tired and jet-lagged with only half of your brain working!

 2. Check and Save Emergency Contacts

 An essential part of your travel planning is to check and save emergency numbers for the country or countries you’ll be visiting – especially for the police.
 Hopefully, you’ll never need to use them.